teozern1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Searching for specific users

+1. Searching for a person given a name
+    1. At least one person with the given name must exist.

+    2. Test case: `search n/NAME`<br>

+    3. Expected: Returns all people with the given name.

+2. Searching for a person given a module
+   1. At least one person with the given module must exist.

+   2. Test case: `search m/CS2100`<br>

+   3. Expected: Returns all people who are taking `MODULE`

+3. Searching for a person given a tutorial group.
+   1. The given module has a tutorial group with the given name.

+   2. There is at least one person with the given tutorial group.

+   3. Test case: `search m/MODULE t/TUTORIAL`<br>

+   4. Expected: Returns all people who are taking tutorial `TUTORIAL` in module `MODULE`.

 ### Adding Modules

 1. Adding a module